📍 Bolt Help / Products / Bolt Ignite 🔥 / API V3 Implementation

 Step 5: Implement API Requirements

-To ensure seamless communication between your store and Bolt, there are 4 APIs to build and modify.
+To facilitate seamless communication between your store and Bolt, five core APIs must be implemented on your platform.

-A successful implementation of Bolt Ignite integrates two categories of API requirements.
-These types of APIs work together to facilitate seamless communication between Bolt and your store.
+A successful implementation of Bolt Ignite integrates two categories of API requirements:

-1. Merchant API requirements: Merchant-hosted endpoints Bolt calls get and update shopper data within your system.
+1. Merchant API requirements: Merchant-hosted endpoints that Bolt calls to get and update shopper data within your system.

 2. Bolt API Requirements: Bolt-hosted endpoints that your store will use to get and update data from Bolt.